KoALA: KL-L0 Adversarial Detector via Label Agreement: Experiments

 $\bullet$ \textbf{Results and Analysis:} The results, summarized in Table ~\ref{table4}, show that the KL+$L_0$ combination consistently yields the best performance on the ResNet/CIFAR-10 setup, achieving the highest scores across all four key metrics: Accuracy, Precision, Recall, and F1-score.
 This confirms our hypothesis that KL-divergence and $L_0$-based metrics are highly complementary.
 The KL metric effectively captures dense, distribution-level shifts that often go undetected by other measures, while the $L_0$ metric is uniquely sensitive to sparse, high-impact changes.
 Their combined use allows the detector to identify a wider range of adversarial attack types.

+We further analyze the overall adversarial robustness of fine-tuning with different metric combinations in Appendix~\ref{sec:Overall Adversarial Resilience Across Metric Combinations}.
+We find our proposed KL+$L_0$ objective yields the strongest resilience to adversarial attacks, consistent with the complementary nature of KL- and $L_0$-based signals.

-The results on the CLIP/Tiny-ImageNet setup, however, show that the $L_0$+KL+Cosine combination slightly outperforms the others.
+In the CLIP/Tiny-ImageNet setting, however, $L_0$+KL+ Cosine slightly performs best.
 This unexpected finding is an interesting artifact of the model's behavior.
-As shown in Table 6, the model fine-tuned with the $L_0$+KL+Cosine loss exhibits a very low adversarial accuracy.
-This indicates that a single adversarial perturbation pushes the embedding into a region where all three metrics are essentially "randomly guessing" a class.
+Table \ref{table6} in Appendix~\ref{sec:Overall Adversarial Resilience Across Metric Combinations} shows very low adversarial accuracy on the model fine-tuned with the $L_0$+KL+Cosine loss.
+This indicates that the adversarial perturbation pushes the embedding into a region where all three metrics are essentially "randomly guessing" a class.
 The probability of all three classifiers independently guessing the same incorrect class is extremely low, leading to frequent disagreements and, consequently, a high attack detection rate.

-This outcome on the CLIP model underscores a critical distinction: a high detection rate does not always equate to a truly robust model.
+This highlights that a high detection rate does not always equate to a truly robust model.
 While the $L_0$+KL+Cosine setup appears effective at flagging attacks on CLIP, it does so by breaking the underlying classification, rather than by preserving it.
 This contrasts with the ResNet results, where our KL+$L_0$ combination shows a more balanced approach to robust classification and detection.